Somenpradhan/Silicon_EcoHack/README.md

 ---

-🌾 *AgriLoop – From Prediction to Preservation, From Waste to Value.*
+🌾 *AgriSense – From Prediction to Preservation, From Waste to Value.*